reeshabh90/Microservices-docker-deployment/README.md

 Note: The main idea behind this architecture is: The respective Spring microservices can be developed independently.
 All one has to do is to clone the repositories with respective Dockerfile and run within a container using Docker Compose.

+reference: the mentioned github repo in my Dockerfiles for Spring microservices have been developed on the account of tutorials by Java Brains on Youtube.